Seren-Hughes/modmixx/README.md

 - **A Safe & Inclusive Space**: Prioritises a safe and welcoming environment for all creators, with a focus on amplifying voices often underrepresented in the music industry.
 - **Learning Through Sharing**: Encourages users to share their creative processes (e.g., DAW, techniques, effects) to inspire and educate others.
 - **Community & Feedback**: Promotes thoughtful, collaborative feedback rather than criticism.
-- **Challenges**: Monthly creative prompts to inspire participation and experimentation.
 - **Connection, Not Clout**: Eliminates follower counts to focus on genuine creative exchange rather than competition.

 ---